City-of-Helsinki/decidim-helsinki/README.md

 Variable name is set on a line like this:

 ```
-  config.use_mode = 'kuva'
+  config.use_mode = 'private'
 ```

 Read below for explanation of the 2 modes.

-#### config.use_mode='kuva'
+#### config.use_mode='private'

-'kuva' = Using Decidim for the Ideapaahtimo instance, forcing all users to
+'private' = Using Decidim for the Ideapaahtimo instance, forcing all users to
             authenticate before they can access the service.
-Used to be Kulttuuri- ja vapaa-aika (Helsinki, i.e. "KUVA", thus the name).
 After setting this, the application will force authentication to the platform for all users, automatically.
 No public (unauthorized user) viewing is allowed.
 This is the sort of "intranet" use mode for City employees-only.

 To run this on development, you can use the `development_kuva` environment as
 follows:

 `RAILS_ENV=development_kuva bundle exec rails s`

-Specific notable features in KuVa (Ideapaahtimo) use:
+Specific notable features in private use (Ideapaahtimo/KuVa):

 * Login is mandatory: no public pages/resources
 * UI differs from that of other use mode(s)